ELIXIR-IIB-training/EMBOpopgen2017/projects/project1.md

 - data quality check
 - chromosome-wide scan for positive selection (think which measure(s)  is(are) appropriate)
 - which genes are involved? can you identify specific variants?
+- what could be the driver(s) of selection?